ManasaSRonur/data-512-homework_2/README.md

 #### Key Findings/Reflection
 This analysis of Wikipedia's coverage of politicians reveals interesting patterns in both representation and article quality across different countries.
 I was surprised by the gap between countries with the most and least articles per person.
 Smaller countries like Monaco and Tuvalu have a lot of articles compared to their small populations, while larger nations like China and India have far fewer.
 As expected, countries with strict media control or limited access, like China, tend to be underrepresented on Wikipedia, showing how government restrictions can influence online visibility.
 Additionally, the top countries by article count don’t match those with the highest-quality articles, proving that more coverage doesn’t always mean better content.

 I learned that smaller Western or Western-influenced countries tend to receive more coverage, while larger, more populous nations, especially in Asia, are underrepresented.
 This could be due to several factors, such as Wikipedia's preference for countries with higher English proficiency, better internet access, and more digital literacy.
-Countries with more open political systems might also have more publicly available information about their politicians.

 #### What biases did you expect to find in the data (before you started working with it), and why?
 I thought there would be biases related to political issues and government control over information.
 Countries with strict media rules would likely have fewer articles or fewer high quality articles, since certain topics might be restricted or not well covered.
 Similarly, countries with limited access to internet devices or developing countries would likely have fewer or lower quality articles.